hillaryychan/COMP3231/notes/03_Concurrency-and-Synchronisation.md

 To allow a process to wait within the monitor, a **condition variable** must be declared as: `condition x,y;`.
 Condition variables can only be used with the operations `wait` and `signal`.
 `x.wait()` means that the process invoking this operation is suspended until another process invokes.
-Another thread can enter the monitory while the original is suspended.
+Another thread can enter the monitor while the original is suspended.
 `x.signal()` resumes exactly **one** suspended process.
 If no process is suspended, then the `signal` operation has no effect.

 ![Condition variables in monitors](../imgs/3-49_condition-var.png)